 - Know that treatment can have certain side effects which may lead to further short-term nausea

-The rate of occurrence of strictures is very low especially with the advent of scientific methods for bariatric surgery.
-Nevertheless, visit the doctor at the earliest, if you start experiencing post-bariatric surgery related symptoms such as nausea.
+The rate of occurrence of strictures is very low especially with the advent of new scientific methods for bariatric surgery.
+Nevertheless, visit the doctor at the earliest, if you start experiencing post-bariatric surgery-related symptoms such as nausea.

 - What Causes a Stricture After a Gastric Sleeve?

 - Stomal Stenosis and Stricture Dilation After Gastric Bypass